Uncoupled Bandit Learning towards Rationalizability: Benchmarks, Barriers, and Algorithms: Additional Related Work

-\textbf{Related Work. } Multi-agent learning in games has been of interest since the early days of artificial intelligence and economics~\cite{von2007theory, brown1951iterative, hart2000simple}.
-In recent years, there is a growing body of work on decentralized no-regret dynamics and their equilibrium convergence properties in various classes of games including zero-sum game~\cite{daskalakis2011near, rakhlin2013optimization,syrgkanis2015fast, daskalakis2017training, daskalakis2018limit, mertikopoulos2018optimistic}, concave game~\cite{mertikopoulos2016learning, Bravo2018bandit, mertikopoulos2019learning}, potential games \cite{cohen2017learning}, and auctions \cite{feng2021convergence}.
-Different from the goal of these works on convergence to coarse correlated equilibrium or Nash equilibria (for special game classes), we target a different though arguably equally fundamental goal, i.e., learn to \emph{rationalize} by removing dominated actions.
+\paragraph{Multi-agent Learning in Games} Multi-agent learning in games has been of interest since the early days of artificial intelligence and economics~\cite{von2007theory, brown1951iterative, hart2000simple}.
+In recent years, there is a growing body of work on decentralized no-regret dynamics and their equilibrium convergence properties in various special classes of games including zero-sum game~\cite{daskalakis2011near, rakhlin2013optimization,syrgkanis2015fast, daskalakis2017training, daskalakis2018limit, mertikopoulos2018optimistic}, concave game~\cite{mertikopoulos2016learning, Bravo2018bandit, mertikopoulos2019learning}, potential games \cite{cohen2017learning}, monotone games \cite{NEURIPS2022_db2d2001}, and auctions \cite{feng2021convergence}.
+Different from the goal of these works on convergence to CCE or NEs in special classes of games, we target convergence in arbitrary multi-player games but to a relaxed equilibrium notion, i.e., learn to \emph{rationalize} by removing dominated actions.
 Indeed, economists~\cite{viossat2015evolutionary} framed this learning goal broadly into the question \emph{whether evolutionary processes lead economic or biological agents to behave as if they were rational.} Our study focuses on the convergence properties of various no-regret learning algorithms specifically in the multi-agent \emph{bandit} learning setting (a.k.a. the ``radically uncoupled'' setup~\cite{foster2006regret}).
 Interestingly, our proposed mechanism of diminishing history resonates with the well-established studies of both behavioral economy~\cite{fudenberg2016recency} and political science~\cite{axelrod1981evolution}.
 It is also seen in one form or another (such as increasing learning rate or recency bias) of many learning algorithms for different purposes~\cite{rakhlin2013optimization, syrgkanis2015fast, bubeck2017kernel, agarwal2017corralling, lee2020bias}, some of which even beyond the domain of online learning~\cite{jin2018q, brown2019solving}.
-In the experimental section, we will compare our algorithm with algorithms from these previous works.
-Due to space limit, we defer a more detailed discussion of these related works to Appendix~\ref{append:related}.
+In the experimental section, we will compare our algorithm with some of them from these previous works.